arangodb/docs/3.10/use-cases.md

 and it can rank results by relevance and similarity using popular scoring algorithms.

+It also features natural language processing (NLP) capabilities.
+{%- comment %} Experimental feature
-It also features natural language processing (NLP) capabilities and can classify or find similar terms using word embedding models.
+and can classify or find similar terms using word embedding models.
+{%- endcomment %}

 For more information about the search engine, see [ArangoSearch](arangosearch.html).